 Haigh’s ability to craft such rich character studies goes hand-in-hand with his rare gift for blocking: designing how actors move with respect to each other and the frame, and how the camera moves around them.
 Every movement reveals something about the characters’ psychology and relationships.
 It’s what allows Haigh to make films about small moments with major ramifications: the emotional revelations are the plot.

-I talked to Haigh about his approach to blocking and how it plays into his writing and filmmaking processes.
+I talked to Andrew Haigh about Lean on Pete, his approach to blocking and how it plays into his writing and filmmaking processes.
 We also discussed his editing process, subjective storytelling, and the importance of sound design.

 Seventh Row (7R): The blocking in Lean on Pete seems more complex than your previous work, but the individual scenes are generally shorter.
 How did you adapt your blocking and preference for longer takes for this story?

-Andrew Haigh (AH): Blocking is everything for me.
+Andrew Haigh: Blocking is everything for me.
 In my head, when I’m working on a scene, the blocking always comes first.

 Especially when you’re not cutting, you have to find that relationship between your camera and your characters.
 You have to develop that shot.
 You have to make it feel like there’s some kind of progression.
 So blocking is absolutely essential.